protonemedia/laravel-mixins/README.md

 $rule = new ProtoneMedia\LaravelMixins\Rules\CurrentPassword;
 ```

+As of Laravel 9, this validation rule is [built-in](https://laravel.com/docs/9.x/validation#rule-current-password).

 ### Dimensions With Margin

 Extension of the [Dimensions rule](https://laravel.com/docs/master/validation#rule-dimensions) with a `margin` option.
 Handy when you're working with ratios with repeating decimals.